DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 * employed on a contract lasting less than one year

-* employed by a recruitment agency – an agency can find and place you in a school, but your contract must be with the school and your salary must be paid by the school not by the recruitment agency
+* employed by a recruitment agency – an agency can find and place you in a school, but your contract must be with the school and your salary must be paid by the school, not by the recruitment agency

 ## How teachers can apply for the international relocation payment